The Offies: History

 The first-ever award ceremony for The Offies was held on 27 February 2011 with Simon Callow hosting the event.
 The aim of the awards is to help raise the profile and status of independent theatres in London by rewarding productions not eligible for the Society of London Theatre-Laurence Olivier Awards.
 The winners are selected by a panel of theatre critics.

 In 2014, Phoebe Waller-Bridge won two Off West End Theatre awards for her one-woman show Fleabag at the Soho Theatre.

+In 2017, Geoffrey Brown replaced Sofie and Diana as director.

+In 2024, Denholm Spurr became the first director of OffWestEnd with first-hand experience of independent theatre-making in the capital.